ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

-# Pattern-based Deployer
+# Pattern-based Application Deployer

-This is an automated pattern-based deployer that deploy user-provided applications to the cloud.
+This is an automated pattern-based application deployer that deploys user-provided applications to the cloud.
-Our goals is to make the deployment of application painless.
+Our goal is to make the deployment of applications painless.

-We let user to describe their applications as intuitive *pattern* and we deploy their applications accroding to the their *pattern*.
+We allow a user to describe their application as an intuitive *pattern* which we then deploy automatically on their behalf.

 ## What is pattern

-We use the word *pattern* to describe: what software(s) need to install, what application component(s) need to deploy, what application configuration(s) need to tune, etc.
+We use the word *pattern* to describe: what software(s) needs to be installed, what application component(s) need to be deployed, what application configuration(s) need to be tuned, etc.
 The application *pattern* should be cloud-independent, platform-indepedent, flexiable, easy-to-read and easy-to-modify.

-We used XML document to describe *pattern*(But we don't means only XML can describe *pattern*).
-An example pattern is as following
+We use an XML document to describe the *pattern*.
+An example pattern is as follows:

     <topology id="simple_topology">
       <instance_templates>